Manideep2233/Manideep2233/README.md

 Java Developer
 --------------

-Eager coder with a passion for innovation and efficiency, seeking a dynamic role in a collaborative software development team.
-Dedicated to making a substantial impact through my programming and database management skills, while embracing continuous learning and the opportunity to work with cutting-edge technologies.
+With over 4 years of experience as a Java Developer, I bring a wealth of knowledge and expertise to any software development team.
+My dedication to innovation and efficiency drives me to excel in every project I undertake.
+I am passionate about leveraging my programming and database management skills to make a significant impact, ensuring the success of each endeavor.

-* 🌍  I'm based in Irving, TX
+I thrive in collaborative environments, where I can contribute my skills and expertise towards achieving common goals.
+My commitment to continuous learning allows me to stay abreast of the latest advancements in technology, ensuring that I am always ready to tackle new challenges and opportunities.

-* ✉️  You can contact me at [manideepshanigaram.sm@gmail.com](mailto:manideepshanigaram.sm@gmail.com)
+* 🌍  I'm based in Irving, TX ( ready to relocate )
-* 🧠  I'm learning React JS
+* ✉️  You can contact me at [manideep.valut1@gmail.com](mailto:manideep.valut1@gmail.com)
 * 🤝  I'm open to collaborating on Java Spring projects

 ### Skills